Parenting is a team effort

 2. Agree on what matters most.

-3. Let go of less important issues.
+3. Let go of the little things.

 It’s rare for a couple to agree on everything.
-For example, Élisabeth finds drinkable yogurt too sweet and doesn’t give any to her son.
+For example, Élisabeth thinks drinkable yogurt is too sugary and doesn’t give any to her son.
 But her partner does.
 “I let go of the issue,” she says.
 “It’s not worth fighting over.”
 For his part, Jean-Marc wanted his daughters, Soléa and Cléo, to always finish their plates.
 “My parents taught me not to waste,” he says.
 “But my wife persuaded me that children shouldn’t be forced to eat, so now I eat their leftovers!”

 4. Accept that your partner does things their own way.

 After all, what matters is the result.
 Criticizing your partner will only discourage them, and you may find yourself doing everything on your own.
 When it comes to child care, men often need their partner’s approval to feel competent.
-“If the mother is too critical, the father will end up believing that he’s not good at taking care of their child and may disengage,” says professor and researcher Diane Dubeau.
+“If the mother is too critical, the father will end up believing that he’s not good at taking care of their child and may disengage,” says professor emeritus and researcher Diane Dubeau.

 5. Don’t confront your partner when you’re angry.

-“Emotions should never dictate your actions,” says psychologist and family mediator Harry Timmermans.
-“If you’re angry with your partner, cool off before you talk to them.
+Emotions should never dictate your actions.
+If you’re angry with your partner, cool off before you talk to them.
 Otherwise, you risk breaking something in the relationship that you’ll have to fix later.
-Besides, it’s best to discuss problems politely and respectfully, because that’s how you find solutions.”
-You should always avoid arguing or criticizing one another in front of your child.
-Otherwise, you might make them feel insecure and anxious.
-It’s best to work out your disagreements out of earshot.
+Besides, it’s best to discuss problems politely and respectfully, because that’s how you find solutions.
+You should also avoid criticizing each other and arguing in front of your child, especially if the argument is over something related to your child.
+This could make your child feel insecure and anxious.

 6. Think problems over before making a decision.